 Image processing is performed according to the manual of the used software system.
-LAI is estimated following the Ellipsoidal method ofNorman and Campbell (1989), using a field of view of 120° (analogous to 4 rings of the plant canopy analyzer).
-No improvements of the photographs with image processing software should be performed.
+LAI is estimated following the Ellipsoidal method of Norman and Campbell (1989), using a field of view of 120° (analogous to 4 rings of the plant canopy analyzer) - only in case of steep slopes it may be necessary to deviate from this setting.
+No manipulations of the photographs with image processing software should be done

-Pixel classification into sky and non-sky pixels is more often peformed using single binary thresholding: the most common methods are edge detection (Ishida 2004, Rosin 2001) and iterative clustering (Ridler + Calvard 1978).
-Use of dual thresholding to classify mixed pixels has also been suggested by some authors in case of very dense canopies (Macfarlane 2011).
-If available, the Ridler + Calvard (1978) method should be used.
+Pixel classification into sky and non-sky pixels is often peformed using single binary thresholding: the most common methods are edge detection (Ishida 2004, Rosin 2001) and iterative clustering (Ridler & Calvard 1978).
+Use of dual thresholding to classify mixed pixels has also been suggested by some authors in case of very dense canopies (MacFarlane 2011).
+If available, the Ridler & Calvard (1978) method should be used.